sama1mansn/greenfield-docs/docs/tutorials/ai/glacier-db-tutorial.md

 ---
-title: Glacier Chat With Documents
+title: Glacier Decentralized VectorDB
-description: How to use BSC smart contract as a simple showcase of cross chain program-ability of Greenfield..
+description: How to manage vector data on top of BNB Greenfield.
-keywords: [BNB Greenfield, Access control, Permission]
+keywords: [BNB Greenfield, Glacier, VectorDB]
 order: 3
 ---

-# How to Chat With You Docs Powered by Glacier.io DB
+# How to Manage Vector Data Utilizing Glacier VectorDB

 ## Background

 Welcome to this tutorial focused on leveraging Greenfield's capabilities for AI and machine learning, alongside interacting with [Glacier DeVector Database](https://www.glacier.io/ai).
-In this comprehensive guide, we delve into an innovative technique: integrating OpenAI's GPT models with Greenfield's blockchain data through [Retrieval-Augmented Generation (RAG)](https://research.ibm.com/blog/retrieval-augmented-generation-RAG).
+In this comprehensive guide, we delve into an innovative technique: integrating OpenAI's GPT models with Greenfield's blockchain data through `Retrieval-Augmented Generation (RAG)`.
 This approach is particularly crucial for handling recent or specialized data, which traditional models might struggle with.

 Our journey will include utilizing Glacier DeVector for efficient data management and query processing.
 This ensures that our text generation is not only smooth and context-aware but also enriched with the most current real-time data.
 By combining these cutting-edge technologies, we empower our models to generate content that is not only highly accurate but also exceptionally relevant and up-to-date.